composed-validations/composed-validations/README.md

 Remember that `min` and `max` can be pretty much anything, it will work on numbers, but also on strings.

-The validator will raise an error on construction if you your `min` is bigger than `max`.
+The validator will raise an error on construction if the `min` value is greater than `max`.

 ### Example